Completion and Graduation

-Honors are granted to students who earn a cumulative institution GPA of 2.00 in addition to a current semester institution GPA of 3.5 or higher in their Fall or Spring semesters.
-The honors are awarded at each college of attendance.
+Honors are granted to students who earn a cumulative GPA of 2.00 in addition to a current semester GPA of 3.5 or higher in their Fall or Spring semesters.
+The honors are awarded by the student’s home college.
 Grades earned for developmental courses beginning with the number zero (0) are not considered in Honors calculations.

 Student Grade Changes and Appeals